ageev/SmartHome/adguard/README.md

 ||alt2-mtalk.google.com^$important
 ```
 # Step 3.
 Additional configurations
-You need to figure out this by your own, but here is few things I did:
+You need to figure out this by your own, but here are few things I did:
 - Adjusted router's DHCP scope to serve Adguard IP as a primary DNS
 - NAS still uses static DNS.
 I don't want things to get broken if Adguard container is restarted
 - I still have Pi-hole on Raspberry Pi Zero W. That's my secondary DNS